dwainejade/dwainejade/README.md

 ### Hello 👋

-Hi, my name is <em>Dwaine Matthew</em> and I'm a Web Designer.
+Hi, my name is <b>Dwaine Matthew</b> and I'm a Web Designer.
 My passion is in frontend development and currently engoulfed in react.

 - 🔭 I’m currently working on ...
 Story Squad App